 - What should I wear?

-In this article – the latest to incorporate tips from members of the amazing Lonely Goat Running Club community – we hope to provide answers to everything you ever wanted to know about trail running, but were too afraid to ask.
+In this article, we aim to provide answers to everything you ever wanted to know about trail running, but were too afraid to ask.

 What is trail running?

-To begin, let’s explore just what we mean by trail running.
+Just what exactly do we mean by ‘trail running’.
 Put simply, trail running is just another name for off-road running.
-This encompasses a massive range of terrain and environments, so it may help to define this further.
+That is, running on unpaved surfaces.
+Clearly, this encompasses a massive range of terrain and environments, so it may help to define this further.

 Where can I trail run?